Macuyiko/cbc-msys2/README.md

 # cbc-msys2
 MSYS2 shell scripts to compile COIN-OR CBC for Windows platforms

-1. `download-prerequisites.sh`: Download CBC 2.9.9, swigwin, jCbc and conda-forge OpenBLAS binaries
+1. `download-prerequisites.sh`: Download CBC 2.9.9, CBC trunk, swigwin, and OpenBLAS
-2. `inflate-prerequisites.sh`: Extract prerequisites to separate folder
+2. `inflate-prerequisites.sh`: Extract and move prerequisites to separate source folder
-3. `download-cbc-trunk.sh`: Download CBC SVN trunk using Svnkit, will replace inflated CBC
-4. `compile-openblas`: Download and compile OpenBLAS
+3. `compile-openblas`: Compile OpenBLAS
-5. `compile-cbc.sh`: Compile CBC with or without OpenBLAS, in shared or static form.
+4. `compile-cbc.sh`: Compile CBC with or without OpenBLAS, in shared or static form.
 The former will produce DLLs
-6. `compile-jcbc.sh`: Compile jCbc with or without OpenBLAS, needs a statically compiled CBC
+5. `compile-jcbc.sh`: Compile jCbc with or without OpenBLAS, needs a statically compiled CBC

-`do-all.sh download src build` can be used to download all prerequisites, inflate them, download and compile OpenBLAS, compile CBC statically, compile jCBC, compile CBC shared libraries.
+`do-all-*.sh download src build deploydir` can be used to download all prerequisites, inflate them, compile OpenBLAS, compile CBC statically, compile jCBC, compile CBC shared libraries with CBC trunk.
 Assumes a Java 7 JDK present.
+Both 64 and 32 bit versions can be compiled (make sure to run under the correspondig MingW version)

 Make sure compiler tools are installed: